 <title>Pink Guitar Last Bash in Nash Bachelorette Weekend Invitation</title>

-.
-This tag ensures that the page is rendered properly on various devices and initial scale is set to 1. -
+- The <meta>tag with thenameattribute set to"viewport"andcontentattribute set to"width=device-width, initial-scale=1".
+This tag ensures that the page is rendered properly on various devices and initial scale is set to 1.

 Containers and Breakpoints